roshnet/simple-botnet-server/README.md

 # simple-botnet-server
 Go server acting as a botnet.
-Not meant for script kiddies.
+Unusable by script kiddies.